devmachiine/npm-ffun/README.md

 I suspect dynamic resolution will have to be optional *(mainly for security & reliability reasons)*, and to rather/also create a build tool.

-Just any central repository (Github <3, brew.sh, etc..) can dissipate, that problem is exemplified by having thousands of url based dependencies.
-Instead of creating yet another package manager central, it would be better to have a p2p-mesh network for sharing code. (ex. function identifier could be a hash of the function, signed by the publisher on a shared ledger)
+Just as any central repository (Github <3, brew.sh, etc..) can evaporate, that problem is exemplified by having thousands of url based dependencies.
+Instead of creating yet another package manager central, it would be better to have a p2p-mesh network for sharing code.
+Thoughts arount *that* project:
+- Function identifiers could be a hash of the function, signed by the publisher on a shared ledger.
+- A naming convention to enable the mesh to additionaly share optimized javascript, python, and eventually compiled language components.
+- Who knows, maybe pure functions could be [memoized](https://en.wikipedia.org/wiki/Memoization) globally..

 <!--
 ## Detail